Azure-Samples/functions-dotnet-codercards/README.md

 |-----                | ------|
 | AzureWebJobsStorage | Storage account connection string |
 | EmotionAPIKey       | Key for [Cognitive Services Emotion API](https://www.microsoft.com/cognitive-services/en-us/emotion-api) |
+| input-queue         |  Name of Storage queue for to trigger card generation.
+Use a value like "local-queue" locally and "input-queue" on Azure
 | input-container     | Name of Storage container for input images.
 Use a value like "local-card-input" locally and "card-input" on Azure |
 | output-container     | Name of Storage container for output images.
 Use a value like "local-card-output" locally and "card-output" on Azure |
 | HOME                | Set to "." when running locally.
 Is automatically set on Azure |